• Skip to primary navigation

 Instructions

-• Divide the mixture into 6 and use your hands to form 6 patties.
+• Shape the crab cakes: Divide the mixture into 6 portions and use your hands to form each portion into a patty.

-• Heat the oil in a large skillet or non-stick frying pan over medium-high heat.
-When hot add the patties, and fry 3 - 5 minutes per side until golden brown.
-Serve hot.
+• Pan-fry the crab cakes: Heat the oil in a large skillet or non-stick frying pan over medium-high heat.
+Once hot, add the patties and cook for 3-5 minutes per side, until golden brown and heated through.

 Notes

-Baked method (oil-free optional): Preheat your oven to 400F.
-Lightly grease a large baking pan or line it with parchment paper.
-Bake for about 20 minutes, flipping halfway through until the vegan crab cakes are golden brown.
+Baked method: Preheat the oven to 400°F (200°C).
+Lightly grease or spray a baking sheet with oil, or line it with parchment paper.
+Bake for about 20 minutes, flipping halfway through, until golden brown.

 Nutrition